dita-tianto/TravelIki/README.md

 The workspace contains two folders by default, where:

+- `.vscode`: the folder to save configuration sources
-- `src`: the folder to maintain sources
+- `bin`    : the folder to separate the source code from the executable file sources
+- `lib`    : the folder to save library dependencies
+- `src`    : the folder to run project dependencies
-- `lib`: the folder to maintain dependencies
+- `readme.md`    : the folder to ingpo dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.